-The other option for those with small yards is the – manual fertilizer method.
-Where solid or granular fertilizer is put out by hand.
+The other option for those with small lawns is the – manual fertilizer method.
+Applying solid or granular fertilizer by hand.

-It is as simple as grabbing a handful from a bucket and “throwing” it out over the lawn.
+It is as simple as grabbing a handful from a bucket and “throwing” the lawn product out over the lawn.

 Top Hand Held Fertilizer Spreaders